Charles VII, Holy Roman Emperor: Holy Roman Emperor

 The new commander of the Bavarian army, Friedrich Heinrich von Seckendorff, fought Austria in a series of battles in 1743 and 1744.
-In 1743, his troops and their allies took Bavaria, and Charles was able to return to Munich in April for some time.
-After the allied French had to retreat after defeats to the Rhine, he lost Bavaria again.
-The new campaign of Frederick II of Prussia during the Second Silesian War finally forced the Austrian army to leave Bavaria and to retreat into Bohemia.
-In October 1744, Charles regained Munich and returned.
-Under the mediation of former Vice-Chancellor Friedrich Karl von Schönborn, the emperor then sought a balance with Vienna but also negotiated unsuccessfully with France for new military support.
+In 1743, his troops and their allies took Bavaria, and Charles was able to return to Munich in April for some time before losing Bavaria again after his French allies were defeated and withdrew to the Rhine.
+Frederick II of Prussia's new campaign during the Second Silesian War finally forced the Austrian army to leave Bavaria and to retreat into Bohemia.
+In October 1744, Charles regained Munich and returned, this time for good.
+With former Vice-Chancellor Friedrich Karl von Schönborn as a go-between, the Emperor then sought to reach a compromise with Vienna but failed to get more military support from France.

 Suffering severely from gout, Charles died at Nymphenburg Palace in January 1745.
-His brother Klemens August then again leaned towards Austria, and his son and successor Maximilian III Joseph made peace with Austria.
-With the Treaty of Füssen, Austria recognized the legitimacy of Charles's election as Holy Roman Emperor.

 He is buried in the crypt of the Theatinerkirche in Munich.
 His heart was separately buried in the Shrine of Our Lady of Altötting.
 Georg Philipp Telemann composed his requiem "I was Hoping for Light".
 King Frederick the Great of Prussia wrote in 1746, "This death robbed me of the emperor, who was my friend".

+Charles' brother Klemens August was more pro-Austrian, and Charles' son and successor Maximilian III Joseph made peace with Austria.
+With the Treaty of Füssen, Austria recognized the legitimacy of Charles's election as Holy Roman Emperor.

 Cultural legacy

 Charles VII's reign represented the height of the Bavarian Rococo era.
 The Nymphenburg Palace was completed during his reign.
 The Grand Circle (Schlossrondell), which is flanked by a string of elaborate Baroque mansions was initially planned as a basic blueprint for a new city (Carlstadt), but that was not achieved.
-Charles VII resided in Nymphenburg, and the palace became the favorite summer residence of the future lords of Bavaria.
+Charles VII resided in Nymphenburg, and the palace became the favorite summer residence of the future rulers of Bavaria.
 Charles effected the building of the Ancestral Gallery and the Ornate Rooms at the Munich Residenz.
 He purchased the Palais Porcia in 1731 and had the mansion restored in Rococo style in 1736 for one of his mistresses, Countess Topor-Morawitzka.
 The mansion was named after her husband, Prince Porcia.
 He also ordered François de Cuvilliés, chief architect of the court, to build the Palais Holnstein for another one of his mistresses, Sophie Caroline von Ingenheim, Countess Holnstein, between 1733 and 1737.
 Cuvilliés constructed the Amalienburg as well for Charles and his wife, Maria Amalia, an elaborate hunting lodge designed in the Rococo style between 1734 and 1739 in the Nymphenburg Palace Park.

-Before and during Charles's reign, numerous accomplished, Italian, French and Bavarian and other German architects, sculptors, painters and artisans were employed in royal service, often for many years.
-Among them were Agostino Barelli, Dominique Girard, François de Cuvilliés, Leo von Klenze, Roman Anton Boos, Friedrich Ludwig Sckell, Joseph Effner, Konrad Eberhard, Joseph Baader, Ignaz Günther, Johann Michael Fischer, Cosmas Damian Asam and Egid Quirin Asam, Johann Michael Feuchtmayer, Matthäus Günther, Johann Baptist Straub and Johann Baptist Zimmermann.
+During Charles's reign, numerous accomplished Italian, French, Bavarian, and other German architects, sculptors, painters and artisans were employed in royal service, often for many years.
+Among them were Dominique Girard, François de Cuvilliés, Joseph Effner, Ignaz Günther, Johann Michael Fischer, Cosmas Damian Asam and Egid Quirin Asam, Johann Michael Feuchtmayer, Matthäus Günther, Johann Baptist Straub and Johann Baptist Zimmermann.